Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/06 Chapter-4 Castle Ravenloft.md

 > A small skeleton wearing the remains of a fool's costume lies atop a stumpy marble slab in the center of the crypt.
 ^2c2

 If [[4.
-World Almanac/NPCs/Pidlwick Ii (COS).md\|Pidlwick II]] (see area K59) is with the party, it refuses to enter the crypt.
+World Almanac/NPCs/Pidlwick Ii.md\|Pidlwick II]] (see area K59) is with the party, it refuses to enter the crypt.
 The slab in this crypt is 4 feet long (instead of the usual 6 feet long).
 The bones atop the slab belong to the fool servant of Duchess Dorfniya Dilisnya (see crypt 8).

 ##### Treasure

 If the characters explore this crypt after summoning the ghost of Pidlwick in area K36, they find a small, flat wooden box on the marble slab next to Pidlwick's bones.
-The box contains a full [[5.
-Mechanics/Items/Deck Of Illusions.md\|deck of illusions]].
+The box contains a full deck of illusions.

 #### Crypt 10